eclipse-ecsp/vehicle-profile/README.md

 ### Deployment

-The component can be deployed as a Kubernetes pod by installing Device factory management charts.
+The component can be deployed as a Kubernetes pod by installing Vehicle Profile charts.
 Link: [Charts](../../../ecsp-helm-charts/tree/main/vehicle-profile)

-Postgres DB needs to be installed and ignite database/schema should be created with the required tables.
-Link of the database and table scripts to be installed: [dmpostgres.sql](https://github.com/eclipse-ecsp/ecsp-helm-charts/blob/main/postgresql/db-scripts/dmpostgres.sql)

 ## Architecture